Logiqx/gpx-ideas/docs/usage/gpz/README.md

 3. Include one or more subfolders within the main folder to collect images, icons, sound files, or other resources referenced in the *activity.gpx* file.
 The complexity of this directory structure depends on the number of supporting files and your preferences for organization.

-4. **Use relative references.** See "References to External Files" for more details.
+4. **Use relative references.** See [References to External Files](#references-to-external-files) for more details.
 All relative paths begin inside the base folder described above in item 1.
 For example, if a GPZ file *coastal-walk.gpz* is on the desktop, and its *activity.gpx* file refers to a file *lighthouse.jpg*, which is also on the desktop, the `href` attribute of the `<link>` in the *activity.gpx* file is `../lighthouse.jpg`.

 5. Do not use the *.gpz* extension for any of the subfolders within a GPZ file.
 The *.gpz* extension is reserved for the name of the archive itself.
 For example, here is the file structure of the example GPZ file: